 According to the FDA, data should meet certain fundamental elements of quality.
-Whether they’re recorded on paper or electronically, source data should be attributable, legible, contemporaneous, original, and accurate (ALCOA).
+Whether they’re recorded on paper or electronically, source data should follow ALCOA: an acronym used in clinical research standing for attributable, legible, contemporaneous, original and accurate.
 If these best practices for source documentation aren’t followed, there is no valid evidence that the test article is safe and effective.

 What does each element of ALCOA mean, and how are they implemented differently for data originally collected on paper vs. first recorded electronically?